aimhubio/aim/docs/source/using/sagemaker_notebook_ui.md

 ## Run Aim UI on SageMaker Notebook instance.

-In this guide you will learn how to run Aim UI on your Sagemaker Jupyter instance.
+In this guide you will learn how to run Aim UI on your Sagemaker Jupyter instance

 Aim can be installed and used on Jupyter notebooks.
 With SageMaker notebook instance, there are difficulties with establishing POST requests which prevents some Aim functionalities to work.
 So we have built a script to update the proxying package on SageMaker notebook instance.